zicher3d-org/domemaster-stereo-shader/mentalray/Domemaster3D Installer/installer files/Domemaster3D/docs/Domemaster3D Readme.txt

 The Stereo Rig tool create a stereo fulldome camera rig with the domeAFL_FOV_Stereo lens shader applied.

 Dome Texture Button
 The Dome Texture tool creates a screen space file texture.
-This is useful for loading file textures as control maps for the domeAFL_FOV_Stereo shader.
+This is useful for loading file textures as control maps for the domeAFL_FOV_Stereo and LatLong_Stereo shaders.

 DomeRamp Button
 The DomeRamp tool creates a screen space ramp texture.
-This is useful for creating editable gradients that can be used to drive the control maps on the domeAFL_FOV_Stereo.
+This is useful for creating editable gradients that can be used to drive the control maps on the domeAFL_FOV_Stereo and LatLong_Stereo shaders.

 DomeAFL_FOV Button
 The DomeAFL_FOV tool creates a standard 2D fulldome camera with the domeAFL_FOV lens shader applied.